Message-Passing GNNs Fail to Approximate Sparse Triangular Factorizations: Abstract

 \section{Abstract}

 Graph Neural Networks (GNNs) have been proposed as a tool for learning sparse matrix preconditioners, which are key components in accelerating linear solvers.
-This position paper argues that message-passing GNNs are fundamentally incapable of approximating sparse triangular factorizations.
-We demonstrate that message-passing GNNs fundamentally fail to approximate sparse triangular factorizations for classes of matrices for which high-quality preconditioners exist but require non-local dependencies.
+We present theoretical and empirical evidence that message-passing GNNs are fundamentally incapable of approximating sparse triangular factorizations for classes of matrices for which high-quality preconditioners exist but require non-local dependencies.
 To illustrate this, we construct a set of baselines using both synthetic matrices and real-world examples from the SuiteSparse collection.
-Across a range of GNN architectures, including Graph Attention Networks and Graph Transformers, we observe severe performance degradation compared to exact or K-optimal factorizations, with cosine similarity dropping below $0.6$ in key cases.
+Across a range of GNN architectures, including Graph Attention Networks and Graph Transformers, we observe low cosine similarity ($\leq0.7$ in key cases) between predicted and reference factors.
 Our theoretical and empirical results suggest that architectural innovations beyond message-passing are necessary for applying GNNs to scientific computing tasks such as matrix factorization.
-Experiments demonstrate that overcoming non-locality alone is insufficient.
-Tailored architectures are necessary to capture the required dependencies since even a completely non-local Graph Transformer fails to match the proposed baselines.
+Moreover, experiments demonstrate that overcoming non-locality alone is insufficient.
+Tailored architectures are necessary to capture the required dependencies since even a completely non-local Global Graph Transformer fails to match the proposed baselines.